Overview

 Immunotherapies and targeted therapies

-Newer treatments, such as immunotherapy and targeted therapies that can cross the blood-brain barrier, may be recommended as complementary treatment options.
+Newer treatments, such as immunotherapy and targeted therapies, may be recommended as treatment options in some cases.

-In the late stage of lung cancer that’s spread to brain, the most frequent complications include:
+In the late stage of lung cancer that’s spread to the brain, the most frequent complications include:

 - pain